Piano lessons near me in Tucson, AZ

 Dotted Notes and Rhythmic Value

-Bardiya taught 20 days ago
+Bardiya taught about 1 month ago

 The student learned to identify notes on the keyboard using black key patterns and practiced playing a song with specific hand placements.
 They also reviewed note values and clapped rhythms.
 Homework was assigned: pages 22 and 23 of the music book, focusing on identifying notes A, B, and C on the keyboard diagrams.